Samsung/tizen-docs/docs/guides/web/ui/tau/globalization-w.md

 - Tizen 2.4 and Higher for Mobile
 - Tizen 2.3.1 and Higher for Wearable

 The TAU Globalize utility supports internationalization and localization.
-It wraps the [Globalize](https://github.com/jquery/globalize) functionality for easy access from Tizen Web applications, and it is extended to support the right-to-left (RTL) languages.
+It wraps the [Globalize](https://github.com/jquery/globalize) functionality for easy access from Tizen Web applications, and it is extended to support right-to-left (RTL) languages.

 This feature is supported in mobile and wearable applications only.